EyrisCrafts/my_score_board/README.md

 # Important NOTE

 ### There is a problem with the get summary example in the exercise.
 ### The requirement is that the get summary function should sort by total score first and then most recent match.
-But the example given has Uruguay vs Italy match before Spain vs Brazil
+But the example given example has Uruguay vs Italy match before Spain vs Brazil in the summary